3.3 T-GDi GT S

 guru Albert Biermann is part of the team that developed the Stinger says it

-it adjusts the damping to complement your driving style.
+adjusts the damping to complement your driving style.
 Comfort and Eco modes

 offer alternatives sympathetically matched to its grand tourer persona.